mjbarger/go-complete-guide-resources/README.md

 # Go - The Complete Guide

-This repository contains course resources (code snapshots, slides) for my [Go - The Complete Guide course](https://acad.link/golang).
+This repository contains course resources (code snapshots, slides) for [Go - The Complete Guide course](https://acad.link/golang).

 ## How To Use